Titan Mining (TII)

 Purni Parikh, Senior Vice President, Corporate Affairs & Corporate Secretary

-Purni Parikh has more than 25 years of public company experience in the mining sector, covering corporate affairs, finance, legal and regulatory administration, and governance.
-She serves as President of the Augusta Group of Companies and as Senior Vice President, Corporate Affairs for its member companies, including Highlander Silver Corp., Titan Mining Corporation, and Augusta Gold Corp.
-Ms. Parikh is recognized for her role in overseeing various M&A transactions within the Augusta Group from initiation to completion, including the acquisitions of Arizona Mining Inc.
+Purni Parikh has more than 25 years of public company experience in the mining sector, including corporate affairs and finance, legal and regulatory administration, and governance.
+She is President of the Augusta Group of Companies and Senior Vice President, Corporate Affairs for member companies including Titan Mining Corporation.
+Ms. Parikh is credited with overseeing over $4.5 billion in M&A transactions for the Augusta Group, including multiple world-class asset sales.

 Joel Rheault, Vice President, Operations

-Joel Rheault joined Titan Mining Corp in 2018 as General Manager of the Empire State Mine, where he was part of the team that reactivated mining in the historic Balmat Zinc district in New York State.
-He was appointed Vice President of Operations in March 2024.
-Mr. Rheault possesses over 30 years of experience in building and operating mines across North America, South America, and Europe, having been involved in various start-ups such as Eskay Creek in Northern BC, Manantial Espejo in Argentina, and the Olympias Mine in Greece.
+Joel Rheault joined Titan Mining Corp in 2018 as General Manager of the Empire State Mine and was appointed Vice President of Operations in March 2024.
+He has over 30 years of experience building and operating mines in North America, South America, and Europe, and has been involved in several start-up projects.

 AI Analysis | Feedback